 Not many passengers are aware, but you could be entitled to compensation when your flight is cancelled or affected by Zurich Airport delays.
 If your airline was responsible for the delay, then they should pay passengers as much as £520 (€600) in compensation according to the UK and EU's air passenger rights.

 Not sure if your flight meets the criteria?
 Use our compensation check tool to find out, and to start your claim.

 About Air Passenger Rights at Zurich Airport

-Most air travelers using Zurich Airport (ZRH) are protected by European air passenger rights law (EU Regulation No. 261/2004).
+Most air travellers using Zurich Airport (ZRH) are protected by European air passenger rights law (EU Regulation No. 261/2004).
 That's because under EC 261 it doesn't matter where you're from, you just need to have departed from an EU airport, or to have flown into one on an EU airline.
 The regulation also covers the EEA and 'outermost regions', like the Azores, Canary Islands, and Guadalupe.
-That means that if your airline was responsible for the delays at Zurich Airport, you're owed a payout of up to £510 per person.
-The law applies to previous delayed and canceled flights too - typically you can claim for flights from up to 3 years ago.
+In the UK, there is a similar law, referred to as UK 261.

 Are you Protected by EC 261?